-While the majority of each committee is made up of classroom teachers, other members may include experts in child development, teacher education and relevant disciplines.
+In addition to classroom teachers, other committee members may include experts in child development, teacher education and relevant disciplines.

-The committee provides recommendations to the National Board and advises those involved in developing the corresponding assessment.
+The committee provides recommendations to the National Board and advises the experts who develop the corresponding assessment.

 Many school systems use the Five Core Propositions and National Board Standards as the basis for ongoing teacher and school counselor professional development, and many colleges and universities incorporate them into their teacher preparation programs.

 The Development Process